Mary Reaves, a white woman with dark brown hair and a light shirt, smiling while standing outside in front of greenery.Mary Reaves

 Columbia Office

 As the Director of Community Access, Mary ensures that buildings, programs, organizations, community spaces, and more are ready and willing to provide access to all members of their community, including those with disabilities.
-Mary has worked in the accessibility space for more than 10 years, but her focus was more narrowly focused on language accessibility.
-She is passionate about accessibility as it is the pathway to belonging.
+Mary has worked in the accessibility space for almost 20 years and she is passionate about accessibility as it is the pathway to true inclusion and belonging.

-Mary has served on the board of directors for community organizations, including Girls Rock Columbia, and is currently a member of the Advisory Board of The Hive Community Circle.
+Mary has served on the board of directors for community organizations, including Girls Rock Columbia, and is currently board secretary for The Hive Community Circle and DEIA Co-Chair for the Blue Ridge Institute Board of Directors.
 Mary's goal is to help remove the barriers put into place when access is not provided.
-She is married to her high school sweetheart, Larry, and together they have 3 small humans and 2 fur babies.
+She is married to her high school sweetheart, Larry, and together they have 3 children and 1 fur babies.
 When she isn't working, she enjoys making cool stuff, baking, reading, learning new things, and naps, on the rare occasion, she can get one.

 Menu